ajread4/ctf-help/Miscellaneous.md

 import geoip2.database
 reader = geoip2.database.Reader('./GeoLite2-City_20200331/GeoLite2-City.mmdb')
 ```

+## Reverse Image Search
+Use the Google Reverse Image search tool to complete challenges that require you to find a location!

 # Password Cracking
 There are great tools to use for cracking a password to grab the flag.